manwelAC/manwelAC/README.md

 ###

 <p align="left">Hi!
 I'm Manwel, I'm currently a 4th Year BS Com Science student.
-I'm still learning and still making ways to learn the computer science world.</p>
+I'm still learning and still making ways to learn the computer science world.
+Coding's not really a passion for me, it's something that will make me a better person so in order for me to  live a better life "I HAVE TO CODE"</p>

 ###